 In his free time, Tim enjoys cycling, mountain biking, hiking, backpacking and riding his motorcycle.

 As a designer at CAI, Maureen brings attention to detail, a holistic thought-process, and an ability to think from the user’s perspective.
 Her deliverables include infographics, data dashboards, site architectures, report and presentation layouts, brand identities, icons and more.

 Maureen is a graduate of the University of Washington, and holds a Bachelor of Design in Interaction, with a minor in Anthropology.
 At UW, she focused her studies on research methods in user experience design, particularly in the areas of workplace surveillance, and peer support for depression & anxiety.
 Her senior capstone, Unspoken, was featured in the 2017 UW Design show, and she has contributed illustrations to the Daily at the University of Washington.

 Outside of work, she enjoys the outdoors, stand-up comedy, and delicious food.

 Before joining Community Attributes, Carrie worked with Forterra to build regional datasets and conduct change analyses in GIS for the forestry and farming land bases to evaluate progress towards a 100 year action plan addressing issues of regional sustainability.
 Carrie is a graduate of Humboldt State University, California and holds a B.A. in Geography.

-In her spare time she enjoys rock climbing outdoors and backpacking with her dog.
+In her spare time she enjoys cross country skiing and backpacking with her dog.

 Elliot Weiss brings expertise as a planning consultant with award-winning work in urban design and community engagement.
 His academic and professional background cultivates expertise in policy analysis, urban economics, financial modeling and fiscal impact analysis, land use planning and zoning analysis, placemaking and economic development, outreach and facilitation and project management.